Table of Contents

 What security features should be on your company’s CLM checklist?

 The security of your contracts shouldn’t live separately from your company’s contract and legal operations.
-Instead, it should be baked into your company’s tools and standard operating procedures.
-By choosing the right technical solutions from the outset, you can ensure contract security without sacrificing your team’s efficiency.
+Instead, it should be baked into your company’s tools and standard operating procedures, often managed through contract lifecycle management (CLM) software.
+By understanding how to choose the best contract management software for your needs, you can ensure contract security without sacrificing your team’s efficiency.

 - Security certifications.
-At a minimum, look for companies with SOC 1 and SOC 2 certifications.
-These certifications focus on how organizations manage and maintain the confidentiality and integrity of sensitive information (e.g., customer data).
+At a minimum, look for companies with System and Organization Controls (SOC) 1 and SOC 2 certifications.
+These certifications focus on how organizations manage and maintain the confidentiality and integrity of sensitive information, with some reports, like a Type II SOC, specifically assesses controls over time for a period of 3-12 months.

 - Fine-grained user permissions.
 Look for solutions that allow you to set user permissions by role, department, contract types, and other criteria.
 For example, perhaps you want contracts administrators need to be able to see all sales contracts, but not any HR contracts.
 Ask vendors to demonstrate how these types of cases would be handled in their systems.